Dr-Salcedo/hepatocellular_carcinoma_one_year_survival/README.md

 By providing a convenient and quickly accessible HCC diagnostic tool, this model can serve as a supplement in the patient decision making process.
 By combining machine learning’s ability to analyze large datasets in minimal time with decision makers’ context knowledge, more robust and efficient clinical decisions can be made earlier in the disease lifecycle resulting in better clinical outcomes.
 Localized treatment options such as radiofrequency ablation, cryoablation, chemoembolization, and surgical resection are available for patients in earlier disease stages.
 Once the disease extends past the liver capsule--these options disappear for the most part and limited systemic approaches with a greater risk and side effect profile have to be implemented (systemic chemotherapy or liver transplant).

 Areas of future work include training predictive models on larger patient datasets—a task easier said than done in the realm of healthcare.
 Furthermore, applying this model to other disease classification scenarios has the potential to positively impact how decision makers approach diagnoses and optimal treatment options.
 The concept of utilizing clustering techniques to fill in missing data for patients may prove promising for future healthcare models that aim to preserve patient profile heterogeneity.
+By expanding beyond just disease stage classification and utilizing cluster analysis to generate patient groups with similar prognostic features, one may also be able to predict survival patterns and treatment responsiveness on a group basis.

 ## References